plaid/ai-coding-toolkit/README.md

 # AI Coding Tookit for Plaid

+A comprehensive toolkit designed to accelerate Plaid integration development using AI coding assistants.
+This repository provides sandbox MCP tools (mock data generation, documentation search capabilities, etc.) and product-specific guides to help developers build Plaid integrations faster and more efficiently with AI assistance.

 ## Repository Structure

 - `/sandbox`: Contains a sandbox MCP server implementation that helps developers integrate with Plaid more quickly by providing mock data and sandbox API access.